 About Jeffrey Belkin

-Jeff Belkin is a partner in and co-leader of the firm’s Construction & Government Contracts Group.
+Jeff Belkin is a partner in the firm’s Construction & Government Contracts Group.
 Jeff represents contractors in False Claims Act and internal investigations, claims litigation and procurement protests, and advises on complex compliance issues.